GPO Box 1538 Hobart TAS 7001 AUSTRALIA

 Prof Bax is applying his expertise in marine resource management to help understand, manage and conserve our oceans’ biodiversity.

-Prof Bax leads the Marine Biodiversity Hub for the University of Tasmania, and is a Senior Principal Research Scientist in the Oceans and Atmosphere Flagship of CSIRO.
+Prof Bax led the Marine Biodiversity Hub for the University of Tasmania from 2007 to March 2020, and is a Senior Principal Research Scientist in the Oceans and Atmosphere Flagship of CSIRO.
+He co-chairs the Biology & Ecosystems Panel of the IOC/UNESCO Global Ocean Observing System.

 Prof Bax has 30 years’ experience in developing options to improve marine resource management.
 He is experienced in the development, supervision, and presentation of marine research projects in Australia, the United States and Europe, and providing modelling expertise to support management decision making.